We thank you for your interest in supporting Community Health Alliance. Below you will find a list of our greatest needs:

 Only 35.4% of residents in 89431 are accessing health care services.
 We could be seeing almost three times the number of patients currently being served, but it takes more space and more providers to serve more patients.

 We are pleased to share with you that Community Health Alliance is both enlarging and enhancing the Sparks Health Center located at 2244 Oddie Blvd.
-This is a $1 million project, and construction has just begun.
+This is a $1 million project, and construction has begun.
 Your financial support to bring the added services and access to health to the patients in this neighborhood would bolster our local healthcare system.
-HURRY!
-We have a wonderful donor who will match every dollar up to $100,000 from now through December 31.

 “The expansion of the Sparks Health Center is critical to providing new and better access to medical care for a population in great need.
 The commitment by CHA to expand primary care access to the Sparks community should be strongly supported by all of us, personally and professionally.” – Dr. Tom Schwenk, Dean of UNR Medical School